omegaup/omegaup/CONTRIBUTING.md

-# Contributing Guide
+# Contributing to omegaUp

-Thank you for your interest in contributing to this project!
+Thank you for your interest in contributing to omegaUp!
-This document outlines the basic steps and expectations for contributors.
+This document explains how to get started as a contributor, follow project workflows, and submit changes for review.

 ---

-## Getting Started

-Before contributing, please ensure you have:

-- A GitHub account
-- Forked the repository
-- Created a feature branch from `main` or the default branch

-For detailed local setup instructions, refer to:
+## Before You Start

+If you are not confident using Git, we recommend reading an introductory Git tutorial before contributing.

+To set up the development environment, run the project locally, and troubleshoot issues, please refer to:

+📘 **Development Environment Setup Guide**
-- `frontend/www/docs/Development-Environment-Setup-Process.md`
+`frontend/www/docs/Development-Environment-Setup-Process.md`

+This guide contains detailed instructions for Docker setup, running tests, authentication, and troubleshooting.

 ---

-## Issue Assignment
+## Issue Assignment Workflow

-This repository uses an automated issue assignment workflow to keep contributions fair and active.
+omegaUp uses an automated issue assignment workflow to keep contributions fair and active.

-Please read:
-- `frontend/www/docs/Issue-Assignment-Workflow.md`

-Quick summary:
-- Comment `/assign` on an issue to self-assign
+- Use `/assign` to self-assign an issue.
+- You may have up to **3 active assignments** at a time.
-- Open a PR (draft is acceptable) within 7 days
+- A Pull Request (**Draft PR is acceptable**) must be opened within **7 days** of assignment.
-- If you need more time, request a maintainer to pin the issue
+- Issues without PR activity may be automatically unassigned.

+📘 For full details, see:
+`frontend/www/docs/Issue-Assignment-Workflow.md`

 ---

-## Making Changes

-- Keep changes focused and minimal
-- Follow existing project structure and conventions
-- Write clear, readable code
-- Add comments where necessary
+## Working on an Issue

+1. Fork the repository
+2. Create a new branch for your changes
+3. Make focused, incremental commits
+4. Open a Draft PR if work is in progress

+Branch naming examples:
+- `docs/add-contributing-md`
+- `fix/login-validation`
+- `feat/problem-editor-ui`

 ---

-## Pull Requests

-When submitting a pull request:

-- Reference the related issue in the PR description
+## Commit Message Guidelines

-- Use clear and descriptive commit messages
+Use clear and descriptive commit messages:

-- Open a **Draft PR** if work is still in progress
-- Ensure your PR passes all CI checks before requesting review
+- `docs: add CONTRIBUTING.md`
+- `fix: correct submission validation`
+- `feat: improve problem editor UX`

 ---

+## Pull Request Process

+- Open Pull Requests against the `main` branch
+- Link the related issue in the PR description (e.g. `Addresses #162`)
+- Use Draft PRs for work in progress
+- Ensure CI checks pass before requesting review
+- Keep PRs focused and avoid unrelated refactors

+---

-## Documentation Contributions
+## Documentation and Translations

-Documentation improvements are welcome!
+- Documentation improvements are welcome

-- Keep explanations concise and accurate
 - Avoid duplicating existing documentation
-- Link to other docs when appropriate
+- Translation changes should follow existing localization patterns

 ---

 ## Getting Help

-If you’re unsure about anything:
+If you need help:
-- Ask questions in the relevant issue
+- Ask in the issue you’re working on
-- Check existing documentation before opening a new issue
+- Open a discussion or issue for clarification

-Thank you for contributing!
+We appreciate your contributions and collaboration